-Eastern Mediterranean University August 2013 Gazimagusa, North Cyprus
+Eastern Mediterranean University August 2013 Gazimagusa, North Cyprus Approval of the Institute of Graduate Studies and Research

-Approval of the Institute of Graduate Studies and Research Prof. Dr. Elvan Yılmaz Director I certify that this thesis satisfies the of Science in Electrical and Electro e requirements as a thesis for the degree of Master nics - Prof. Dr. Aykut Hocanin Chair, Department of Electrical and Electronics nesis and that in our opinion it is fully adequate in he degree of Master of Science in Electrical and Prof. Dr. Runyi yu Supervisor
+Prof. Dr. Elvan Yılmaz Director

+I certify that this thesis satisfies the requirements as a thesis for the degree of Master of Science in Electrical and Electronics

+Prof. Dr. Aykut Hocanin Chair, Department of Electrical and Electronics

+We certify that we have read this thesis and that in our opinion it is fully adequate in scope and quality as a thesis for the degree of Master of Science in Electrical and Electronics.

+Prof. Dr. Runyi yu Supervisor

+Examining Committee